Kingzee-Dev/The_Sun/CONTRIBUTING.md

 - Follow Julia community best practices.
 - Write descriptive commit messages.

+## Collaboration and Partnership Opportunities

+I am actively seeking:
+1. Contributors: Developers, researchers, and engineers to improve UCI, fix bugs, and add new features.
+2. Investors: To fund advanced development, expand the team, and scale UCI’s capabilities.
+3. Partners: Startups, companies, and organizations interested in integrating UCI into their projects or collaborating on joint initiatives.

 ## Contact
 For questions, contact Kingzee Chhachhi at ckingzee@gmail.com or WhatsApp +91-9324750901.